normotoryjazz/CovertHelper/README.md

 Custom PCB designs that work with the premade CAD files that allow a more compact foot print. <br/>
 ### -- Assembly Instructions -- <br/>
 We aren't IKEA.
 We help you out. <br/>
+### -- "Testing Zone" --
+Random place where I put all my tests to make sure things work. **THIS IS NOT SUPPORTED BY OUR SECURITY POLICY: ONLY FOR DOCUMENTATION PURPOSES**